GageDeZoort/gagedezoort.github.io/_pages/about.md

 ---
 permalink: /about
 layout: page
-title: About me
+title: About Me
 ---

-More details about me on this page with links to my social media profiles and so on.
+I'm an incoming postdoc in the Princeton Physics and ORFE departments.
+My research is focused on the overlap between ML and physics, in particular studying principles for ML initialization and architecture selection with applications to the physical sciences.
 ![](https://www.jorgesanz.net/assets/imgs/me/jsanz_small4.png)